ssvlabs/ssv/docs/specs/NETWORKING.md

+### Network ID

+Network ID is a `32byte` key, that is used to distinguish between other networks (ssv and others).
+Peers from other public/private libp2p networks (with different network ID) won't be able to read or write messages in the network, meaning that the key to be known and used by all network members.

+It is done with [libp2p's private network](https://github.com/libp2p/specs/blob/master/pnet/Private-Networks-PSK-V1.md), which encrypts/decrypts all traffic of a given network with the corresponding key, regardless of the regular transport security ([go-libp2p-noise](https://github.com/libp2p/go-libp2p-noise)).

+**NOTE** discovery communication (UDP) won't use the network ID, as unknown nodes will be filtered anyway due to missing fields in their `ENR` entry as specified below.

 ### Authentication

 This protocol enables ssv nodes to exchange payloads that authenticate an operator/exporter in relation to the peer.

 ### Subnets